Drake Equation for Love Calculator

 The calculator is really easy to use — just answer a few questions about yourself and your ideal partner, and it will work out how many matches are out there and your chances of finding them.
 Let's go through the calculator and get your results.

-Location 🏙️ — Select the city where you live or one near you.
+Location 🏙️ — Select the state where you live or one near you.
 This defines the pool of people the calculator will select from.
-If you are not near one of the listed cities, choose the "UK" option instead, or use the
+If you are not near one of the listed states, choose the "All US states" option instead, or use the

 advanced mode(see below for details).

-Your attractiveness — Rate how attractive you are on a scale of 1 to 5 (5 being very attractive).
+Your attractiveness — Rate your attractiveness on a scale of 1 to 5 (5 being very attractive).
 It's best to be honest when answering this question.
-If you're unsure, ask a good and honest friend, or a stranger at the nearest coffee shop.
+If unsure, ask a good and honest friend or a stranger at the nearest coffee shop.

-Social skills — Say how well you get on with other people, on a scale of 1 (difficult) to 5 (very easy).
-Again, be honest and/or seek the opinion of those around you.
+Social skills — Say how well you get on with other people on a scale of 1 (difficult) to 5 (very easy).
+Again, be honest and seek the opinion of those around you.

 What are you looking for in a partner?

 - Gender ♂♀ — Are you looking for a boyfriend or a girlfriend?
 You can also say you don't mind which gender.

 - Minimum age — What is the minimum age of a partner that would be a good fit for you?

 - Maximum age — What is the maximum age of a person you are looking for?